|

 Find out how the Dalai Lama rules against religious freedom.
 Google

-search on "Shugden" to see how the Dalai Lama treated a different
+search on "Shugden" to see how the

-sect of Tibetan Buddhists.
+Dalai Lama treated a different sect of Tibetan

 Find out how the Tibetan Buddhism treats women as second class

 citizens.
-Read the book “Traveler In Space: In Search of Female
+Read the book “Traveler In Space:

-Identity in Tibetan Buddhism" by Scottish scholar June Campbell.
+In Search of Female Identity in Tibetan Buddhism" by Scottish scholar

 Find out how the Dalai Lama advocates ethnic segregation.
 Read my

 article on the true state of ethnicity in China.
+My ancestors are

-My ancestors are Mongols, and to tell you the truth, they were no different
+Mongols, and to tell you the truth, they were no different form the 13 colonies who took over this country.

-people migrated freely.
-The early Mongols viewed China as
+In ancient days, people migrated freely.
+The early Mongols viewed China as their country, and wanted a united China just as much as George Washington

-as much as George Washington wanted a United States.
-I have family documents in
+wanted a United States.
+I have family documents in which my own

-which my own 26th generation grandfather who was a prime minister under
+26th generation grandfather who was a prime minister under Kublei Khan proclaimed the Mongols were trying to save

-hunger and chaos when they overthrew the Song Dynasty.
+the country from hunger and chaos when they overthrew the Song Dynasty.

 Multiple ethnicity roots run deep in China.
+To go against the

-To go against the love of the ancestor worshipping Chinese people can get
+love of the ancestor worshipping Chinese people can get us into hot water

-us into hot water with 1.3 billion people.
-As China is
+with 1.3 billion people.
+As China

-looming to be a major power in this century, our understanding of the
+is looming to be a major power in this century, our understanding of the

 Chinese people is vital.
 My article "How the Tibet movement can back

-fire on America" is at:
+fire on America"

 http://members.tripod.com/americanmediawatch/id2.htm

-Our government led us into Vietnam, now Iraq.
-Many
+Our government led us into Vietnam,

-journalists have helped the Americans to see the truth in Vietnam, now Iraq.
+Many journalists have helped the Americans to see the truth in Vietnam, now Iraq.
+While the Tibet issue is not of the utmost urgency at

-going on in the Middle East, we need to wise up.
-In many ways, my understanding of the Tibet issue
+East, we need to wise up.
+In many ways, my understanding

 In many ways, small lapses in our ability to recognize the reality behind